Home, hope and community—for over 32 years.

 In 1997, we opened a second headquarters, East Harlem Service Center, to address the needs of critically underserved communities including East Harlem, Harlem, and the South Bronx.
 There we offered bilingual, drop-in services to people living with HIV/AIDS throughout New York City.
 We added job training, a food pantry, housing placement and substance abuse services.
 A few years later, we created Project FIRST, one of the nation’s first housing programs for HIV-infected men and women leaving prison.

 Schafer Hall, a 91-unit supportive housing residence opened in East Harlem in 2001.
-Against the backdrop of the terrible tragedy of 9/11, 30 families headed by HIV-infected parents and 30 single HIV-infected adults moved into this new building.
+Against the backdrop of the terrible tragedy of 9/11, 30 families headed by HIV-positive parents and 30 single HIV-positive adults moved into this new building.
 They started their lives over, armed with the support of Bailey House staff that provided them with hope and the services they needed to stabilize and maintain their housing and health.

 Today Bailey House serves more than 1800 men, women and children living with HIV/AIDS and other chronic illnesses in neighborhoods throughout New York City.
 We provide housing and services that help clients address homelessness, poverty, hunger, substance use, mental illness and other critical issues that make survival hard, if not impossible.
 We look forward to expanding our services and providing home, hope and community to thousands more men, women and children living with poverty and HIV/AIDS in New York City.